A Survey on Self-play Methods in Reinforcement Learning: Open Problems and Future Work

-Self-play is a powerful technique with widespread applications across various domains.
-It is particularly effective in addressing some problems abstracted from real-world situations through its iterative learning approach.
-In the field of economics, for instance, self-play is used to enhance supervised learning models in multi-issue bargaining tasks \cite{lewis2017deal}.
-Furthermore, self-play proves beneficial in solving combinatorial optimization problems (COPs) such as the traveling salesman problem (TSP) and the capacitated vehicle routing problem (CVRP) \cite{wang2024asp}.
-Within the domain of traffic, self-play facilitates the development of human-like autonomous driving behaviors \cite{cornelisse2024human} and enables vehicles to learn negotiation strategies to merge on or off roads \cite{tang2019towards}, although currently within 2D simulators.
+Self-play is effective in addressing some problems abstracted from real-world situations through its iterative learning approach.
+In the field of economics, for instance, self-play is used to enhance supervised learning models in multi-issue bargaining tasks \citep{lewis2017deal}.
+Furthermore, self-play proves beneficial in solving combinatorial optimization problems (COPs) such as the traveling salesman problem (TSP) and the capacitated vehicle routing problem (CVRP) \citep{wang2024asp}.
+Within the domain of traffic, self-play facilitates the development of human-like autonomous driving behaviors \citep{cornelisse2024human} and enables vehicles to learn negotiation strategies to merge on or off roads \citep{tang2019towards}, although currently within 2D simulators.

-However, a notable challenge with self-play is its impracticality for direct application in real-world scenarios.
-Its iterative approach requires extensive trial and error, which is computationally demanding and often involves actions that are impractical or unsafe outside of a controlled simulation.
-Therefore, self-play is often carried out in simulators.
-The effective deployment of self-play in real-world applications boils down to overcoming the Sim2Real gap.
-For example, for tasks where the Sim2Real gap is less pronounced, self-play can be well employed to enhance video streaming capabilities \cite{huang2021zwei}, and to address the image retargeting problem \cite{kajiura2020self}.
-Moreover, EvoPlay \cite{wang2023self} leverages self-play to design protein sequences, utilizing the advanced AlphaFold2 simulator \cite{jumper2021highly} to narrow the Sim2Real gap.
-Similarly, in heterogeneous multi-robot systems, self-play is utilized for adversarial catching tasks, with significant efforts dedicated to Sim2Real transitions for real-world success \cite{gao2023asymmetric}.
+Deploying self-play directly in the physical world remains challenging.
+Its iterative, trial‑and‑error nature is computationally expensive and can produce behaviors that are impractical or even unsafe outside a controlled environment.
+Consequently, most recent work performs self‑play in simulators, and practical adoption hinges on bridging the simulation‑to‑reality (Sim2Real) gap.
+When this gap is small, self‑play has already proved useful.
+For instance, self-play can be well employed to enhance video streaming capabilities \citep{huang2021zwei}, and to address the image retargeting problem \citep{kajiura2020self}.
+Moreover, EvoPlay \citep{wang2023self} leverages self-play to design protein sequences, utilizing the advanced AlphaFold2 simulator \citep{jumper2021highly} to narrow the Sim2Real gap.
+In multi-robot systems, self-play has been recently utilized for competitive robot sports tasks like quadruped and humanoid football~\citep{liu2022motor,haarnoja2024learning,xiong2024mqe,su2025toward}, robot-arm and humanoid table tennis~\citep{dambrosio2025achieving, su2025hitter}, and multi-drone volleyball~\citep{xu2025volleybots, zhang2025mastering}, with substantial efforts dedicated to Sim2Real transitions for real-world success.
+A complementary research direction is to boost the sample efficiency of self-play so that policies can be trained online, reducing or even eliminating the need for elaborate Sim2Real pipelines in real-world deployments.